BREAST IMPLANT REMOVAL / EN BLOC CAPSULECTOMY / EXPLANT SURGERY

 Will I need a breast lift after having my implants removed?

 While you could have implants placed at a later date, the procedure is much more complicated if you’ve had a breast lift.
 This really isn’t a time to waffle with your decision making.
-It’s a good idea to come in and see Dr. Reuben or Dr. Clayton and discuss why you’re considering having implant removal surgery.
+It’s a good idea to come in and see Dr. Reuben and discuss why you’re considering having implant removal surgery.

 They can go through the potential risks of leaving your implants in place.
 After removing your implants and having a breast lift, it’s a better idea to consider the issue closed moving forward.